• Skip to main content

 • Author

-Home » translation » Kiwotsukete: a Japanese phrase for ‘take care’ or ‘be careful’, explained
+Home » translation » Kiwotsukete is the Japanese phrase for ‘take care’, explained

 February 14, 2022 By Masaki Mori

-Kiwotsukete: a Japanese phrase for ‘take care’ or ‘be careful’, explained
+Kiwotsukete is the Japanese phrase for ‘take care’, explained

-Native speakers say “kiwotsukete” to mean ‘take care’, ‘be careful’, or such in Japanese.
-Perhaps, some Japanese learners know this phrase as it is quite often used in Japanese movies, manga, anime, and the like.
-In this blog post, however, I will explain this phrase in detail based on its components.
+Native speakers say “kiwotsukete” often to mean ‘take care’ in Japanese.
+Perhaps, some Japanese learners know this phrase as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain it in detail based on its grammatical components.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand this phrase more clearly.
+My explanations would help Japanese learners understand “kiwotsukete” more clearly.
 Then, let’s get started!

 Contents